go4tech-au/cloud-internal-devops/README.md

 4.- **Install Heroku Command Line Interface**:
 Once you have the Heroku account created, you have to install the Heroku Command Line tool for creating and managing Heroku applications from the command line / shell.

-- For **Windows** intallation, download and run the Windows installer [here](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli-x64.exe).
+- For **Windows** intallation, download and run the Windows installer [here](https://cli-assets.heroku.com/heroku-cli/channels/stable/heroku-cli-x64.exe) and setup it with the default options.

 -  For **macOS** open a terminal command line and run: